Is the United States getting a good deal on its natural resources? A taxing question (04/04/17)

 This case study began with a not-so-simple question: Is the United States getting a good deal for the depletion of its natural resources?

-Publish What You Pay – United States (PWYP-US) has worked for 13 years to open the books of oil, gas and mining companies to create a more open and accountable extractives sector.
+Publish What You Pay - United States (PWYP-US) has worked for 13 years to open the books of oil, gas and mining companies to create a more open and accountable extractives sector.
 More than a decade into this effort, many of the world’s largest oil, gas and mining companies now disclose their project-level payments to governments, either voluntarily or in compliance with legal requirements.
-Yet, a few major US oil companies – namely ExxonMobil, Chevron and ConocoPhillips – remain strongly opposed to these simple financial disclosures.
+Yet, a few major US oil companies remain staunchly opposed to these simple financial disclosures.

 Like the citizens in resource-rich countries around the world, citizens of the United States also need to know if they are getting a good deal on their natural resources.
-Thoroughly answering this question, however, is incredibly complex and involves the careful analysis of contracts, as well as relevant tax and royalty regimes governing the extractives sector.
-As a starting point, this case study focuses on how much some of the largest extractives companies paid in taxes to the US federal government in 2015.
+Thoroughly answering this question, however, is incredibly complex and would involve the careful analysis of contracts, tax law, and the fiscal regimes governing the extractives sector.
+Therefore, this case study focuses on how much some of the largest extractives companies paid in taxes in 2015.
+The findings are surprising.